mightymax/fuseki/README.md

 After startup, your dataset should be available with UI on http://localhost:3030/#/dataset/ds/query

 ## Other jena tooling
-The full set of [Command-line and other tools for Jena developers](https://jena.apache.org/documentation/tools/index.html) is also availble in this image.
+The full set of [Command-line and other tools for Jena developers](https://jena.apache.org/documentation/tools/index.html) is also available in this image.

 ## Common tasks: